-Domestic tourism is currently worth $23 billion annually, and the goal is to increase that to at least $27 billion 2025.
+Domestic tourism is worth $23 billion a year to New Zealand's economy, and the goal is to increase that to at least $27 billion 2025.

 Domestic tourism has a big part to play in encouraging regional dispersal and smoothing out seasonality, two of the industry’s thorniest challenges.

-The Group's first big initiative was DGiT, an exciting online tool to help tourism organisations boost the value of domestic tourism.
+DGiT is an exciting online tool to help tourism organisations boost the value they get from domestic tourism.

 Designed for tourism businesses and regional tourism organisations, it’s free, practical and simple to use.

 DGiT identifies which Kiwi leisure travellers to target, when they want to visit, their motivation for travel, what else they want to do and their preferred type of accommodation.

-It can also suggest the best way to market to a target audience.
+It can also suggest the best way to market to your target audience.

 Visit the DGiT website to find out more and access the tool.